LadInTheLab/microATLAS-widget/README.md

 ### 3. Paste into your article

-Drop the block into your Curvenote or JupyterBook markdown.
+Drop the block into your markdown.
 The widget loads directly from GitHub Pages — your readers get an interactive viewer with no extra setup.

 ## Configuration reference